 body: The portion of a compound statement that follows the header.
 It may contain other compound (nested) statements.

-boolean: A truth value where True equivalences to any non‐zero value and False equivalences to zero.
+boolean: A truth value where True corresponds to any non‐zero value and False corresponds to zero.
 Commonly expressed numerically as 1 (true), or 0 (false) but referenced as True and False.

-built‐in: A function provided by the Python language intrinsically without the need to import it (called the, str, slice, type).
+built‐in: A function provided by the Python language intrinsically without the need to import it (for example, str, slice, type).

 class: A program defined type which is used to instantiate objects and provide attributes that are common to all the objects that it instantiates.